What can I bring to the Transfer Station?

 Defined as wood pieces that do not contain paint, laminate, glue/resin or chemical preservatives.

-Auto Hulk (fluids and tires removed)
+Auto Hulk (fluids, batteries and tires need to be removed)

 Metal Scrap - e.g. Residual building material, old barbeques